xUmutKx/LyricsForPoweramp/docs/privacy-policy.md

 # Privacy Policy

-*Lyrics for Poweramp* ("the App") is a lyrics plugin designed for use with the Poweramp music player.
-This privacy policy explains how the App handles user data.
+*Lyrics for Poweramp* is a lyrics plugin designed for use with the Poweramp music player.
+This privacy policy explains how the app handles user data.

 ## **Data Collection**

-The App does not collect, store, or process any personal data from users.
-Any user configurations in the App are stored locally on the user's device.
+This app does not collect, store, or process any personal data from users.
+Any user configurations in the app are stored locally on the user's device.

 ## **Data Usage**

-The App uses the [LRCLIB API](https://lrclib.net/docs) to fetch lyrics for tracks played in Poweramp.
+This app uses the [LRCLIB API](https://lrclib.net/docs) to fetch lyrics for tracks played in Poweramp.

 - **Metadata Sharing:** Only track metadata (e.g., track title, artist, album name, and duration) is